alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/application_deployment.md

 Once all those steps are valid, the *deploy* step is unlocked, and if your topology is valid and ready for deployment, you can hit the deploy button to proceed.
 You can now see what is happening on the [runtime view](#/documentation/1.4.0/user_guide/application_runtime.html).

+# Update

+Once an application has been successfully deployed, you can upgrade it.
+Upgrading a deployment means adding/removing/changing nodes and/or relationships in a deployed topology.

+This can be done :
+- in an incremental development mode: your application has been deployed, you add / remove some nodes in your topology, then you can update the deployment in order to deploy your changes.
+- between versions: you have already deployed a V1 of your application in production.
+You have worked on a V2 and have successfully tested it.
+You want to push the delta in production environment, you can use the upgrade feature to deploy the V2 in your productino environment (instead of undeploying V1 then deploying V2).

+Since this feature strongly depends on underlying orchestrator, you should refer to the dedicated portion of the orchestrator you are using to know more about this feature.